Contributors from members of the Copper team

 There are also logistical problems when raising quotas for top-performing reps.

-Let’s say your best rep has closed most of the business in their assigned territory.
-You increase their sales quota, but keep them assigned to that same territory—how will they hit a higher quota in a region with less opportunity?
+Let’s say you're a sales manager and your best rep has closed most of the business in their assigned territory.
+You increase their sales quota, but keep them assigned to that same territory — how will they hit a higher quota, or sales goal, in a region with less opportunity?

 Pro-tip: Learn about the best territory mapping software out there.